kai-niemi/roach-bank/README.md

 ## Supported Databases

-Both CockroachDB 20.2+ and PostgreSQL 9.1+ are supported.
-The database type can be selected at start-up time by activating the appropriate profile (see below).
-Table schema and initial data (account plan) creation is automatic through Flyway.
+Supported databases are CockroachDB 22.1+ and PostgreSQL 10+.
+The database type can be selected at start-up time by activating the appropriate profile (see `run-server.sh`).

+Creation of the table schema and initial account plan is automatic.

 ### CockroachDB Notes